ansible/ansible/docs/docsite/rst/scenario_guides/guide_oracle.rst

 - Stop and start an Autonomous Data Warehouse instance.
 - Delete an Autonomous Data Warehouse instance.

-Create and Manage Autonomous Transaction Processing
+Create and manage Autonomous Transaction Processing
 ===================================================
 This `sample playbook <https://github.com/oracle/oci-ansible-modules/tree/master/samples/database/autonomous_database>`_ creates an Autonomous Transaction Processing database and manage its lifecycle.
 The sample shows how to: